 Default comment thread UI

 The comment thread component is a slot that can be fully replaced with a custom UI.
-Besides being a slot itself, it also comprises (nested) slots within.
+It is also composed of nested slots that can be customized individually.

 Concepts

-Consider an example where you want to fully replace the entire comment thread UI with your own custom implementation.
-Specify the commentThread slot in the ui configuration.
+Suppose you want to fully replace the comment thread UI with your own implementation.
+Specify the commentThread slot in the ui configuration:

 NutrientViewer.load({